 - Future medical treatment

 A minor car accident can cause serious back pain.
-The severity of a crash does not always determine the seriousness of your injuries.
+However, the severity of a crash does not always determine the seriousness of your injuries.
 If you have back pain after an accident, talk to a lawyer today about your legal options.

 Talk to a Car Accident Lawyer for Free Today